 Keep this Grand Canyon itinerary handy | 1-day, 2-day & 3-day plans

 The Grand Canyon is overwhelming in scale.
 Stretching 277 miles (446 km) long, up to 18 miles (29 km) wide, and over a mile deep, it’s larger than the state of Rhode Island.
-Because of its size, visiting the Grand Canyon can go two ways: you either make a quick stop and check off a few highlights in a day, or you take your time and spread it across several days to really dig into the experience — hiking trails, stargazing, scenic drives, and guided tours included.
+Because of its size, visiting the Grand Canyon can go two ways: you either make a quick stop and check off a few highlights in a day, or you take your time and spread it across several days to really dig into the experience it offers like hiking trails, stargazing, scenic drives, and guided tours.
 Whether you’ve got just one day or a full five, this itinerary guide breaks down what you can actually do with the time you have.

 Grand Canyon 1-day itinerary

 If you’ve only got one day, you’ll need to be selective.
-Here are three solid ways to make the most of it — whether you're driving into the park, flying in from Las Vegas, or focusing on a specific rim.
+Here are three solid ways to make the most of it.

 Option 3: One day exploring a specific rim